The Meeting of Frederick II and Joseph II in Neisse in 1769: History and description

 For his book illustration, Menzel chose the moment of the handshake.
 There, too, the staircase with the emperor's entourage can be seen in the background.
 However, Joseph himself is already on the same level as Friedrich and towers over him by a head.
 For the oil painting, Menzel chose the moment of the greeting in the stairwell.
 In the stairs, the young emperor is seen rushing up from below while he meets the older king approaching from above.
 So Joseph has to look up at Friedrich, and Menzel puts an expression of enthusiastic admiration on his face.
 His imperial dignity is expressed solely through the white, red-lined traveling cloak in contrast to Frederick's dark everyday clothing.
 The faces of both men come very close, while the greeting is done with both hands.
 However, Menzel does not show the hug described by Kugler.

-An oil sketch shows that Menzel initially considered to depict the beginning of an embrace between the two emperors.
+An oil sketch shows that Menzel initially considered to depict the beginning of an embrace between the two monarchs.
 Behind the rulers, several uniformed attendants appear in the semi-darkness of the stairwell; their facial expressions and gestures underline the importance of the moment.